The Children of George Ponting and Hester Cullimore

 In 1901 they were living at 12 Burghley Road, St Pancreas.
-Mary had been born in Carlisle and the couple had married in Carlisle, but they had moved south by the time their son George Charles Sydney Ponting, then aged 8, was born in St Pancreas (Reg Gen Dec 1892 Pancreas (1837-1901) 1b 159).
+Mary had been born in Carlisle and the couple had married in Carlisle, but they had moved south by the time their son was born.
+George Charles Sydney Ponting, was born on 30 October 1892 at St Pancreas.
+He was baptised on 4 October 1893 at St John the Baptist, Kentish Old Town.

 In 1911 George, aged 53, still a railway Clerk and his wife Mary Elizabeth were living at 12 Burghley Road, St Pancreas.
 Also at the address is their 18 year old son George Charles Sydney Ponting, a draughtsman.
 They were still at that address in 1922.

-George Charles Ponting of Sibland, Thornbury died on 22 August 1927.
+At some point they returned to George's native Gloucestershire where George Charles Ponting of Sibland, Thornbury died on 22 August 1927.
+He was buried at Thornbury on 25 August 1927.
 Probate was granted to his widow Mary Elizabeth Ponting.
 His estate was valued at £306 13s 5d.

 George and Mary's son George Charles Sydney Ponting married Violet Miriam Bainbridge in 1924 (Reg Gen Sept Qtr 1924 St Pancreas (1902-1977) 1b 91).
 In 1939 they were living in Islington and George was a toolmaker (guage).
-Violet Miriam Ponting of 79 Coles Crescent, South Harrow died on 2 August 1965 at Oxley Grove Hospital, Hatch End (Reg Gen Sept 1965 Harrow 5b 730).
+George's mother was living with them.
+Violet Miriam Ponting of 79 Coles Crescent, South Harrow died on 2 August 1965 at Oxley Grove Hospital, Hatch End.
 Probate was granted to George Charles Sydney Ponting, retired draughtsman.
-George died in 1969 (Reg Gen Sept 1969 Brent 5a 52).
+George Charles Sydney Ponting of 79, Coles Crescent, South Harrow died on 1 September 1969).